Werewolf by Night: Jake Gomez

 Jake Gomez is a boy of Hopi descent who underwent his first werewolf transformation at the age of 13 due to a curse in his family.
-He was able to get control over his werewolf form with the help of his grandmother Rora and his friend Molly where the music helped with controlling his emotions unlike how Jake's father operated.
+He was able to get control over his werewolf form with the help of his grandmother Rora and his friend Molly.
 Jake first appeared when hunters were hunting rabbits on Hopi tribal lands and fought them off.
 Rora advised him to be careful in the mission at Life Pharmaceuticals where he worked in the day due to the government going after teenage superheroes.

-Jake attacks two vehicles leaving Life Pharmaceuticals and finds that one of them contains the people who have gone missing from the Rez in the past month.
-He is then confronted by three monstrous figures with cybernetic parts on them.
+During the "Blood Hunt" event, Gomez battles the ghost of Duke, the uncle of his friend Trevor, at the Wild Dino Adventure Park.